pipe-dream/laravel-create/readme.md

 ### Help us out
 Help us out by simple trying this package.
 Feel free to post issues if you have a question, find a bug, have some idea for improvement or if you just want to share your experience.
 PRs are more than welcome, you dont need to be a pro.
+Here is a [Trello board](https://trello.com/b/R11mhfdy/pipe-dream) with all the stuff that needs to be done.

 ## License
 MIT